Byte-Code/contentchef-js-client/README.md

-# Contentchef JS client
+# ContentChef JavaScript SDK

 ### What

-An SDK for ContentChef.
+An SDK for ContentChef CMS (Delivery microservice only).
 Provides easy usage of ContentChef REST API via JS methods.

 ### Why